rhicarmel/central-texas-atmospheric-anomalies/README.md

 # Central Texas Atmospheric Anomalies
+> 🚧 **Under Construction**
+>
+> This project is in active development.
+The research design, documentation, datasets, and methods will evolve as the investigation progresses.

 A data science investigation of whether atmospheric aerosol observations provide additional predictive information about tornado occurrence in Central Texas.